I am a temple member, how does the credit towards membership work?

 What does my camper need to bring to camp every day?

 In your campers backpack please always have a bottle of sunscreen labeled with your camper’s name, a snack, a lunch, a FULL water bottle, and anything else they might like to have with them.
-Campers often choose to bring a light sweater, sunglasses, a hat, or money for canteen.
+Campers often choose to bring a light sweater, sunglasses, a hat, or money for the canteen.

 Do you apply sunscreen?